amir9480/vscode-laravel-extra-intellisense/README.md

 "LaravelExtraIntellisense.basePathForCode": "/var/www/your-project"
 ```

-## Note
+## Security Note
-> This extension runs your Laravel application automatically and periodically to get the information needed to provide autocomplete.
+This extension runs your Laravel application automatically and periodically to get the information needed to provide autocomplete.

-> So if you have any unknown errors in your log make sure the extension not causing it.
+So if you have any unknown errors in your log make sure the extension not causing it.

-> Also if you writing any sensitive code in your service providers, disable the extension temporarily to prevent unwanted application executing.
+Also if you writing any sensitive code in your service providers, disable the extension temporarily to prevent unwanted application executing.

 ## Release Notes